mcornick/clilol/README.md

 Please see the full documentation in the `docs` directory, also available at https://mcornick.com/clilol/.

-clilol is still under heavy development, and things may still change before a 1.0.0 release. _Caveat lector_.

 clilol is available as open source under the terms of the MPL-2.0 License.